 Prof Susan Schurman

-For 24 years, Susan J. Schurman is Distinguished Professor of Labor Studies and Employment Relations and Dean of the School of Management and Labor Relations at Rutgers – The State University of New Jersey and a former Dean of the School.
+Susan J. Schurman is Distinguished Professor of Labor Studies and Employment Relations in the School of Management and Labor Relations at Rutgers, The State University of New Jersey and a former Dean of the School.
 She also served as Dean of the Rutgers New Brunswick University College Community from 2008-2016.
 From 1997-2007 she served as the founding president of the National Labor College – one of the first non-profit higher education institutions in the US specifically designed to create a clear degree pathway between non-collegiate postsecondary education and training such as apprenticeship.
-She received B.A. and M.A. degrees from Michigan State University and a Ph.D. from the University of Michigan where she served as Director of the Labor Studies Center and Research Investigator in the School of Public Health.
+She received B.A. and M.A. degrees from Michigan State University and a Ph.D. from the University of Michigan, where she served as Director of the Labor Studies Center and Research Investigator in the School of Public Health.
 She is a past president of the United Association for Labor Education, a former board member of the Labor and Employment Research Association and is presently serving a third term as president of the International Federation of Workers’ Education Associations (IFWEA).
 She has served on numerous non-profit boards and government commissions.
 Her research and teaching focus on labor union effectiveness and leadership education as well as constructive labor-management relations.
 She is also an expert on workplace safety and health – especially on the effects of occupational stress on physical and mental health.
 She has long been an advocate for lifelong learning through recognizing non-collegiate and experiential forms of education and training and linking these to higher education degree pathways.